Harvey Thomas Strosberg: Personal life

 Strosberg is married to Cathy Strosberg.
-His first marriage ended in divorce.
-Strosberg had three children with his first wife: Elaine, Sharon and Jay.
+His first marriage to Betty Strosberg ended in divorce.
+Strosberg had three children with Betty: Elaine, Sharon and Jay.
 They all went on to become lawyers as well.

 He is the nephew of Olympian Irving Meretsky.

-Strosberg was friends with judges Edward Ducharme of the Ontario Court of Appeal and Paul Stephen Andrew Lamek of the Ontario Superior Court of Justice, and delivered both of their eulogies.
+Strosberg was introduced to Eddie Greenspan by his first wife Betty Strosberg, who grew up with him in Niagara Falls, Ontario.
+They went on to become lifelong friends.
+Strosberg was also friends with Edward Ducharme of the Ontario Court of Appeal and Paul Stephen Andrew Lamek of the Ontario Superior Court of Justice, and delivered both of their eulogies.